 Oral solutions | N/A |

-Oral suspensions | Oral suspensions are a benefit only
+Oral suspensions | Oral suspensions are a benefit only:

-Pharmacists must document, on the original prescription, the reason the patient requires a suspension. |
+Pharmacists must document on the original prescription the reason the client requires a suspension. |

-Dermatological compounds | GENERAL CRITERIA—Dermatological compounds are a benefit when all of the following conditions are met:
+Dermatological compounds | Dermatological compounds are a benefit when all of the following conditions are met:

 |

-Topical antifungals | Topical antifungal compounds are a benefit only if the patient has a current Special Authority for the specific active ingredient. |
+Topical antifungals | Topical antifungal compounds are a benefit only if the client has a current Special Authority for the specific active ingredient |

-Retinoic acid | Retinoic acid compounds are a benefit only if the patient has a current Special Authority for the specific active ingredient.
+Retinoic acid | Retinoic acid compounds are a benefit only if the client has Special Authority approval for the specific active ingredient

 |